AFathi/ARVideoKit/README.md

 ```

 ### ~Manual~ _Deprecated_
-**If you're currently using the `.framework` file, I recommend to re-install the framework using the other installation options.**
+**If you're currently using the `.framework` file, I recommend to re-install the framework using one of the other installation options.**

 ~Drag the `ARVideoKit.framework` file as an embedded binary of your project targets. `ARVideoKit.framework` can be found in the `/Framework Build/` folder of this repository.~